-If you decide to apply for this card, you’ll get a $200 online cash rewards bonus after you make at least $1,000 in purchases in the first 90 days of account opening.
-Also, there’s a 0% introductory APR for 15 billing cycles for purchases, and for any balance transfers made in the first 60 days (14.24% to 24.24% variable APR thereafter).
-A 3% fee (minimum $10) applies to all balance transfers.
+If you decide to apply for this card, you’ll get a $200 online cash rewards bonus after you make at least $1,000 in purchases in the first 90 days.
+Also, there’s a 0 percent introductory APR for 15 billing cycles for purchases and for any balance transfers made in the first 60 days (16.24 percent to 26.24 percent variable APR thereafter).
+All balance transfers are subject to a 3 percent fee (minimum of $10).

 Other features and perks

 The Customized Cash Rewards card also features fraud protection, overdraft protection, paperless statements, account alerts, mobile banking and text banking options.